KHiyowa/google-chat-desktop/README.md

 * Open external links in your OS default web browser
 * Preserve window position and size
     - Limitation: If the window is maximized, it will not be remembered correctly.
+* Prevent missing Direct Messages (Beta)
+    - Receiving a direct message, it will continue to display a notification and alert you with a dedicated melody.
+    - You can change the melody by putting any dm.mp3 or dm.wav under resources/audio.
+    - It is disabled by default and can be enabled by going to Options -> Prevent missing DMs in the menu bar.
+    - Limitation: If the recipient's name ends with parentheses `e.g., Hiyowa Kyobashi (KHiyowa)` , the function does not work.
+Operation has not been confirmed in environments other than Japanese.
+In particular, unexpected behavior may occur with RTL languages.
 * Prevent multiple chat app instances from running

 Not yet implemented in v3.1.0